 There are so many self-proclaimed or even recommended online digital marketing agencies and advisers that are looking for jobs online.
 It makes it really hard to know who is good and who would be a good fit for your team.

-Choosing the right digital marketing consultant has become an unwanted hurdle to overcome.
+Choosing the right online marketing consultant has become an unwanted hurdle to overcome.

 Whether your business has gone with a small digital strategy consultant or a large-scale B2B marketing services agency or firm, the initial apprehension is the same.
 How can you be sure that they will deliver on their promises?

-While the burden of proof is on your digital marketing consultant or marketing agency carrying out your online marketing plan, you should still be the one managing and overseeing their work.
+While the burden of proof is on your consultant or agency carrying out your online marketing plan, you should still be the one managing and overseeing their work.

-Ok, so you’ve decided to hire a digital marketing consultant, where do you find one?
+Ok, so you’ve decided to hire a consultant, where do you find one?

 Where do these guys & gals hang out?

 Don’t just go googling for experts in your city, that's just going to show you who bid the most money on that keyword.
 Here are 6 different places to find a digital marketing consultant - ranging from worst to best.

 You can definitely get in touch with a variety of marketing experts if you join related Facebook groups.
 There are a ton of them, in every industry and niche.
 So pick a few and go hunting.

 Cons: it’s as good as shooting a dart in the dark.